…more than just scenic

-The artist introduced her unique designs to the over 800 people or so who came and experienced first hand how gardens can positively impact people’s health & wellbeing.
-Her work was extremely well received and showed the joy and therapy gardening can provide for people in need.
+We introduced a selection of unique crystal and Orgonite designs to the over 800 people who came and experienced first hand how gardens can positively impact people’s health & wellbeing.
+The work was extremely well received and showed the joy that gardening can provide for people.

 85% say garden visiting is good for the soul!

-Annett is currently preparing for her own Open Garden, working on a new organic range of crystal sculptures, which will be used in an exhibition on Sunday, 19th May 2019 at next year’s NGS Open Garden Scheme.
-For a preview visit the links below:
+Solid Air Sculpture is currently working on their own Open Garden, and a new organic range of crystal sculptures, which will be displayed in an exhibition on Sunday, 19th May 2019.